 If you’re a super light packer you may only need a backpack (I envy you).
 If you’re like me you are going to need a backpack and a daypack, I love Cabin Zero’s 28lt which I wrote a review of here.
 It’s great as it fits all of my digital nomad kit in it, the straps are super comfy and it’s the perfect size to wear on my front!
-If you need a full size backpack then take a look at Gear Hungry.
+If you need a full-size backpack then take a look at Gear Hungry.
 Or if you prefer a case I love this one.

 I personally always pack my PJ’s at least one fresh change of clothes.
 This is not just in case anything happens to my backpack, it’s also so I don’t have to go into my backpack if I’m just staying for one night at a hotel on route to my final destination.
 I always make sure I keep my toiletries in the top of my backpack for easy access.

 Then I make a pile of all of my clothes…

 And in my last pile, I add all of the other random things you need to fit into your bag.
 This is where I add all of my random things, like my crystals and my sage smudge stick (a yogi needs her crystals and sage you know).

 This final pile also includes all of my toiletries which don’t fit in my little wash bag ie sun cream.
 I don’t travel with a lot of toiletries, but I always travel with sun cream as it can sometimes be super expensive!
 I put everything into individual Zip Lock bags and seal them.

 Now that you have your piles it’s time to grab your packing cubes and get packing!

 If you haven’t got on board with backpacking cubes yet you really are missing out.
 I honestly don’t think I could travel without them anymore.
 They really are a game changer.
 Here are two of the things I love most about packing cubes:

 - You can get pack so much more using them.
 So if you want to pack more clothes, you need packing cubes.